Pompeius (consul 501): Life

-The Riots resulted in the executions of both Hypatius and Pompeius.
-"Then indeed from both sides the partisans of Hypatius were assailed with might and main and destroyed.
-When the rout had become complete and there had already been great slaughter of the populace, Boraedes and Justus, nephews of the Emperor Justinian, without anyone daring to lift a hand against them, dragged Hypatius down from the throne, and, leading him in, handed him over together with Pompeius to the emperor.
-And there perished among the populace on that day more than thirty thousand.
-But the emperor commanded the two prisoners to be kept in severe confinement.
-Then, while Pompeius was weeping and uttering pitiable words (for the man was wholly inexperienced in such misfortunes), Hypatius reproached him at length and said that those who were about to die unjustly should not lament.
+“Then, while Pompeius was weeping and uttering pitiable words (for the man was wholly inexperienced in such misfortunes), Hypatius reproached him at length and said that those who were about to die unjustly should not lament.
 For in the beginning they had been forced by the people against their will, and afterwards they had come to the hippodrome with no thought of harming the emperor."